brunoc-dev/pokemon-tcg-explorer/README.md

 # pokemon-tcg-explorer
-Explore all the card from pokémon card game.
+Explore all the cards from pokémon card game.